Atrox/cain/README.md

 Before you can use Cain you need to configure some basic things first.
 Cain provides some sensitive defaults to get started with.

 Run `cain setup` to interactively configure Cain.
 After you finished the setup process you are pretty much ready to go.

-How to configure your Torrent/Download Client to automatically run Cain: Wiki Link here
+Now you can configure your [Downloader][download-client] and/or [Torrent][torrent-client] Client to automatically run Cain after finishing downloading.

 ## Configuration
 - **DefaultRetrievePath**: Where to get the unsorted media from